 Important COVID-19 Information

-- Using personal protective equipment (PPE) such as gloves, gowns, face masks, and/or booties.
+- Using personal protective equipment (PPE) to meet the clinical needs of any setting, which may include gloves, gowns, face masks, face shields, and/or booties

 - Proper hand hygiene, wearing a face shield/mask to cover a sneeze or cough, maintaining safe distances, and sharing the importance of reducing visitors in your home.

 - Using several screening questions for you and your loved ones when scheduling and prior to a visit to reduce risk and determine who may visit.
 Please know that it may mean you are asked the same questions multiple times.

 - Exploring ways to meet your needs, including in-person visits, telephone support, and check-in calls.
 We can also connect for video visits on your computer or mobile device.

 - Limiting the number of people during a visit to one person in addition to the patient in the room.
 This measure will also help to reduce the chance of any extra germs entering your house.